+1 (302) 651-4993

 The pediatric Emergency Department (ED) at Nemours/Alfred I. duPont Hospital for Children is fully equipped to handle any kind of pediatric emergency in children from birth to age 18.

-Our ED offers the unique advantage of being Delaware’s only Pediatric Trauma Center.
+Our ED offers the unique advantage of being Delaware’s only Pediatric Trauma Center — and we're verified as a Level 1 Pediatric Trauma Center by the American College of Surgeons.
 With rapid-response services available 24 hours a day, 7 days a week, we care for children with serious illnesses or injuries from throughout the tri-state area and beyond.

 When kids are hurt or sick, especially young children and infants, it takes specially-trained, experienced pediatric emergency medicine specialists who know what to look for — and who understand how to care for kids medical and emotional needs.